The Trial is a 1962 film written and directed by Orson Welles. It is an adaptation of the novel by Franz Kafka.

 - Absurdism: It's a Kafka work after all.

-- Ambiguously Bi: Hastler's odd little speech in which he says accused men are "attractive" strongly hints at this.
-He also has a gorgeous woman for a mistress.
+- Ambiguously Bi: Hastler has a gorgeous woman for a mistress, while his odd little speech in which he says accused men are "attractive" strongly hints that he's also attracted to men.

 - Animated Credits Opening: The opening parable of the man before the gate to the Law is presented as a series of "pin-screen" pictures in which pins are stuck through a screen and lit.
 It was done by the master Alexandre Alexieff and his wife Claire Parker.
 Technically it isn't animation as there's no illusion of motion, with the sequence being a series of stills, but the effect is the same.